 - Entertainment: Bocce ball court

 - Reservations suggested

 * Click here for rating key

-Campo Fina Restaurant Review: Around the corner from its sister restaurant Scopa (and from Healdsburg's town square) is Campo Fina.
-It’s reminiscent in several ways: an intimate narrow corridor of an interior with crimson banquettes and bricks instead of cement blocks; and a tight menu of mostly small plates, including riffs from Scopa’s menu such as ace skillet meatballs with smoked mozza (here dubbed “Old School”).
-Scopa’s traditional Italian game theme is also revisited here, and super-sized with a backyard bocce ball court.
-Importantly, soul also comes standard in the cuisine.
-The big departure lies in the hallmark Mugnaini wood-fired oven, which produces charred cracker crust pizzas such as the margherita di Bufala painted with sauce and flecks of basil.
+Campo Fina Restaurant Review: Around the corner from its sister restaurant Scopa (and Healdsburg's sprightly town square) is Campo Fina.
+It's similar to its sibling in several ways: an intimate narrow corridor leading to crimson banquettes and a tight menu of mostly small plates, including riffs from Scopa such as skillet meatballs with smoked mozza.
+Scopa's traditional Italian game theme is also revisited here with a backyard bocce ball court.
+The hallmark is the Mugnaini wood-fired oven, producing charred cracker crust pizzas such as the margherita di bufala painted with sauce and flecks of basil.
 Other shareables include a generous beet salad with apricots, blue cheese and walnuts; roasted cauliflower with anchovy and currants; and grilled sardines.
-Most people seem to bypass the trio of heartier plates, though lamb chops with fregola pasta pearls, roasted summer squash and carrot top pesto deserve consideration.
-The efficient wine list leans Italian, with some locally grown Old Country grape varietals in the mix.
-The unexpectedly ample patio is a huge draw on warm days.
-Along with bocce, there’s a deck with bar seating and tables under a thatched roof.
+Heartier plates deserve worthwhile consideration, including lamb chops with fregola pasta pearls, roasted summer squash and carrot top pesto.
+The efficient wine list leans Italian, mixed with some locally grown old-world varietals.
+The surprisingly ample patio is a popular draw on warm days, featuring the bocce court and outdoor bar seating under a thatched roof.